-The MSc programme in Energy Science is a one-year full time or a two-year part-time postgraduate course designed to provide graduate scientists and engineers with specific knowledge of the scientific factors that determine society's use of Energy, and the environmental consequences of this usage.
-The connection between physics, chemistry, earth science and economics determines how energy is used, and in turn, determines many government policies across the globe.
-A working understanding of each of these areas is necessary for students inspired to pursue a career in the energy sector, or for those interested in communicating or managing the environmental impact of the world’s energy use.
-Graduates from this course will be excellently equipped to pursue a career in any aspect of the Energy arena.
+This is a 1-year full-time M.Sc. level course worth 90 ECTs, jointly taught between the Schools of Physics, Chemistry and Natural Science.
+The aim is to provide students with a science, engineering or another appropriate background, with broad knowledge and experience of the science and application of both conventional and sustainable energy technologies.
+The connection between physics, chemistry, earth science and economics determines how energy is utilised, the environmental consequences of its use, and in turn, determines many government policies across the globe.
+A working understanding of each of these areas is necessary for students inspired to pursue a career in the energy sector, or for those interested in communicating or managing the environment's impact of the worlds energy use, such as climate change.

-Module IV CH7002: Sustainable Energy Sources and Technologies I 10 ECTS
+- Module 5: Sustainable Energy Sources and Technologies II, will include

-This MSc is suitable for graduates who have achieved an upper second class honors degree or the international equivalent in either a physical science, earth science or engineering subject.
-However, applications from similarly qualified candidates from other disciplines are welcome if they can demonstrate a sufficient level of knowledge or interest in the Energy sector.
-Applicants whose first language is not English or has not completed their undergraduate degree through the medium of English are welcome but will be required to satisfy the College definitions of what is a satisfactory command of the English language.
+The MSc is suitable for graduates who have achieved an upper second class honours degree or the international equivalent in either physical sciences or engineering.
+However, applications from similarly qualified candidates from other disciplines are welcome if they can demonstrate a sufficient level of knowledge or interest in the Energy Sector.

 Applications will be accepted until June 30th.
 Final decisions on all applications will be made by July 31st.
 However as an entry to the MSc in Energy Science is highly competitive, early application is advised and opens on November 1st.